 2: Surgical Experience

 The applicant facility performs at least 200 neurosurgical procedures annually.

-Each applicant surgeon has served as the primary surgeon for at least 150 neurosurgical procedures in their lifetime, and performs at least 100 procedures annually.
+Each applicant surgeon performs at least 100 procedures annually and has served as the primary surgeon for at least 150 neurosurgical procedures in their lifetime.

 Each procedure used for volume must be thoroughly documented to enable a medical chart review.